-DIY RV Camper remodel journey.
+DIY RV Camper Remodel Journey.

-When I purchased this 1984, 13' Scamp trailer, I was planning on a light..
-DIY Remodel, but I had NO IDEA it would turn into an entire gut job!
-I soon discovered moldy smells that made it hard to breathe!
+I had NO IDEA it would turn into an entire gut job, but I discovered moldy smells that made it hard to breathe!

-To make a long story short,, I began by pulling off all the carpeting on the floor and.. to my surprise, the wall carpeting came off fairly easy.
+To make a long story short, I began by pulling off all the carpeting on the floor and, to my surprise, the wall carpeting came off fairly easy.
 I did use this tool to help the process.
-There was bubble wrap behind the carpeting, acting as insulation.. and it stayed on!
+There was bubble wrap behind the carpeting, acting as insulation... and it stayed on!
 Bonus

-I covered all the cabinet surfaces with paper, and sprayed the walls with this to kill the moldy, toxic smell!
+I covered all the cabinet surfaces with paper and sprayed the walls with this to kill the moldy, toxic smell!

 This view below, is the back of the trailer, where the bed and kitchen table go.
 The cabinetry is all covered in paper, ready for primer to be sprayed on the walls.
 The pink color is the bubble wrap insulation on the walls.